russtoku/uipa/docs/Getting-Started.md

 Type a `Ctl-C` (hold control key down and type the `C` key) to stop the `docker-compose` command.

+### Frontend

+Run these commands:

+- `yarn install`
+- `yarn build`

+These commands do the following:
+- Install ViteJS frontend JavaScript tooling.
+- Install JavaScript dependencies.
+- Build the frontend assets (JavaScript and CSS) for the development server.

 ### Backend

 This assumes that your Python 3.10 installation is run with the `python` command.
 If your installation requires you to use `python3` instead, use that.